jinxiaoY2017/learngit/readme.txt

-Git is a version control system.
+ediit Git is a version control system.
 Git is free software